 How to subdue those fears?

-While I worked on my planning for the new year, God nudged my heart.
-He reminded me He is more interested in how I grow than in what I accomplish in 2020.
+While I worked on my planning for the next months, God nudged my heart.
+He reminded me He is more interested in how I grow than in what I accomplish.
 As I prayed about how I’d like to grow as a person, the words “joy and peace” came to mind.

 How to cultivate more joyful and peaceful spirit when troubles abound?